the-company-tcus/docs/docs/_usage/api.md

 <details>
 <summary>Advanced usage:</summary>

-This is internal process to parse response body of the GitHub release data in the component `ReleaseCard`:
+This is an internal process to parse the response body of the GitHub release data in the component `ReleaseCard`:

-- First add plugin to file `docusaurus.config.js`:
+- First, add plugin to the file `docusaurus.config.js`:

 ```js
 // docusaurus.config.js